 Cara also starred in premiere of Leah Bailly’s solo work, Some Reckless Abandon.
 Reckless toured to Los Angeles and Las Vegas.
 It was also featured in the UNO Festival and as a part of the Summerworks National Series.

-In 2009, Cara was awarded the first ever Joanna Marratta Award at the Vancouver Fringe Festival.
+Cara was awarded the first ever Joanna Marratta Award at the Vancouver Fringe Festival.
 This award celebrates artistic achievement and community leadership.
 Through this award Cara received a mentorship with Fringe legend TJ Dawe.
 The two used the mentorship to develop a new solo show written by Brendan McLeod, The Big Oops.
 The Big Oops premiered at the Vancouver East Cultural Center as a part of their curator in residence program.

 Cara has also worked on a wide range of film, tv and media projects.
 She was a host for Novus TV's arts and culture show City Lights for three years, has acted in Bollywood films, and voiced a character for EA Game's Skate 2.